stesilva/scholamigo-sdm/README.md

 ### 9. Exploitation

-To use the graph you can choose one of the 3 scripts that demonstrates possible aaplications:
+To use the graph you can choose one of the 3 scripts that demonstrates possible aplications:

 - python similar_users_recommendation.py (Retrives similar users based on embeddings - Recommendation System)
 - python user_alumni_recommendation.py (Retrives similar alumni based on a given user and scholarship - Recommendation System)